FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Implementation Details and Programming Techniques

 \subsection{Sampling and Quadrature}

 Sampling and quadrature are also essential tools for many numerical methods.
 The \texttt{Quadrature} module stores precomputed barycentric coordinates of quadrature points and their weights generated from symmetric quadrature rules on simplexes \cite{WILLIAMS201418}, including line segments, triangles, and tetrahedrons.
-While quadrature points on $d$-hypercubes, such as quadrangles and hexahedrons, are generated via tensor products of 1D Gauss-Legendre quadrature rules.
+While quadrature points on $d$-hypercubes, such as quadrangles and hexahedrons, are generated via tensor products of 1D Gauss-Legendre quadrature rules (Listing~\ref{lst:quadrature_tensor_product}).
 Similarly, triangular prisms and pyramids can also get their quadrature rules via tensor products.
-Lst.\ref{lst:quadrature_tensor_product} gives an example.

-Samplers are designed for generating equidistant or random collocation points for function learning and operator learning.
-Sampling can be done mesh-independent, which is different from the Quadrature module, as a path of circumventing the curse of dimensionality.
+Samplers are designed for generating equidistant or random collocation points for deep learning methods.
+For instance, \texttt{ISampler} and \texttt{BoxBoundarySampler} can generate sampling points in the interior and on the boundary of a given rectangular region respectively; while \texttt{MeshSampler} can draw sampling points on given homogeneous mesh entities.